Skip to content

 Trunk ports carry multiple VLANs

 Configure the allowed VLAN list explicitly.
-Verify it after adding any new VLAN to the network.
+Verify the list after adding any new VLAN to the network.

 Trunk and access ports control how frames are tagged.
-The next section covers PVID — the specific setting that determines which VLAN an untagged frame belongs to, and why a wrong PVID causes silent connectivity failures.
+The next section covers PVID — the specific setting determining which VLAN an untagged frame belongs to, and why an incorrect PVID causes silent connectivity loss.

 • IEEE 802.1Q-2022 — Bridges and Bridged Networks